Lightning-Universe/Pose-app/README.md

 git clone https://github.com/PyTorchLightning/lightning-pose-app
 cd lightning-pose-app
 git checkout rslee-prototype
+# TODO: torch and numpy are in requirements.txt, but pip cannt find it. so install first before the rest
-python -m pip install -r requirements.txt
+python -m pip install torch numpy python -m pip install -r requirements.txt
 ```

 ### Install `lightning-pose`
 NOTE:  The requirements are copied into lightning-pose-app.  no need to redo the pip install